 “A key concern around technology is the speed with which the market is moving and being able to identify ‘which train to jump on.’”

 Every treasury function now comes with the learning curve and headache of new trends and tech, which makes it difficult to determine exactly which treasury solutions solve what problems for your finance department.
 Have no fear.
 We’ve compiled a list of top solutions to make 2018 the best year yet for the treasury team.

 RegTech is the new treasury police for fraud

-The list of potential fraud attacks is endless.
+The list of potential fraud attacks is lengthy.
 As soon as finance departments believe that they have figured out the method to the madness, a new attack is on the rise.
-With technology expanding at the speed of light, the one and only treasury solution cannot be trusting internal, manual processes to minimize every financial risk.
+With technology expanding so fast, the one and only treasury solution cannot be trusting internal, manual processes to minimize every financial risk.

-In AFP’s 2017 Payments Fraud and Control survey, FBI is warning companies about the most recent fraud attack on the rise – Business Email Compromise (BEC) scams.
-Finance departments that work with foreign suppliers and buyers are often targeted with BEC scams via email for payments – primarily wire transfers.
-The statistics of the B2B payment methods is alarming.
+In AFP’s 2017 Payments Fraud and Control survey, FBI is warning companies about the most recent fraud attack on the rise: Business Email Compromise (BEC) scams.
+Finance departments that work with foreign suppliers and buyers are often targeted with BEC scams via email for payments, primarily wire transfers.
+The statistics of the B2B payment methods are alarming.
 Nearly 75% of companies were targeted in 2016.
-60% of companies that detected fraud via BEC scams were through wire transfers.
+Sixty percent of companies that detected fraud via BEC scams were through wire transfers.
 ACH debits, ACH credits, and corporate credit cards combined accounted for less than 40% of the payment methods impacted.

-To prevent fraud from every angle, the number one treasury solution for healthy growth is to trust Regulatory Technology (RegTech).
+To prevent fraud, the number one treasury solution for healthy growth is to trust Regulatory Technology (RegTech).
 According to EY’s Innovating with RegTech study, investing in preventative technology has its benefits.